poti1/runtime-debugger/README.md

 ## New Variables

 Currently it is not possible to create new lexicals (my) variables.

-I have not yet found a way to run "eval" with a higher scope of lexicals.
-(perhaps there is another way?)

-You can make global variables though if:
+You can create new global variables by:

-    - By default ($var=123)
+    - Default
+      $var=123

-    - Using our (our $var=123)
+    - Using our
+      $our $var=123

-    - Given the full path ($My::var = 123)
+    - Given the full path
+      $My::var = 123

 ## Lossy undef Variable

 inside a long running (and perhaps complicated) script, a variable may become undef.

 This piece of code demonstrates the problem with using c&lt;eval run>.

     sub Func {
         my ($code) = @_;